vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 has the functionality to use lines instead.
 This can be useful if you are particularly interested in a linear feature such as a river or coastline.
-However, using lines does not provide as much detail as small grid cells, so you must consider whether it is suitable for your needs.
+However, using lines does not provide as much detail as small grid cells.
+You should consider whether it is suitable for your needs.
 It also only considers asset data that fall within a buffer distance of your choice.

 |image28|\ |image29|
+*The boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by the United Nations.*

 1. Add your line data to the ‘lines’ folder within the ‘input’ folder.
    This is where the MESA tool reads the line data from.
 The training